Susan Swan: Swan's literary influence

 Swan's impact on the Canadian literary and political scene has been far-reaching.
 Swan coined the term "sexual gothic" to describe contemporary gothic novels that use the body as the site of the narrative the way 19th-century gothic novels used a ruined building as their literary setting.
 "Gender gothic" is another name for sexual gothic since many novels in the 1990s dealt with aspects of gender or gender changes.
 In the fall of 1993, a theatrical dramatization of The Wives of Bath was performed in Toronto, Chicago and New York with the Canadian authors Barbara Gowdy and Eric McCormack.
 The theatrical evening was billed, "An Evening of Sexual Gothic".

 Swan also coined the term "the burden of adjustment" to describe the adjustment demanded of readers by sexist or racist prose.
-For instance, many nineteenth novels have racist and sexist stereotypes embedded in the story.
+For instance, many nineteenth-century novels have racist and sexist stereotypes embedded in the story.
 Swan compared the burden to the less difficult adjustment one makes reading Shakespeare or say, any novel where the gender and race of the protagonist are different from the gender and race of the reader.

 Swan said: "The burden of adjustment becomes a problem when a great work of art or literature either appears to portray or portrays one of the groups you or I belong to as stereotyped or inferior".
 Swan advocated putting up with the burden of adjustment when the text gave the reader a major reward.
 Swan's theory was outlined in a talk at the York University premier lecture series on 26 February 1998.